khakhalin/Teaching/Intro_Neuroscience/syllabus_remote_f2020.md

 # DRAFT Weekly Schedule

+**Please, rely on weekly posts on Piazza for homework.
+This plan below is roughly correct, but needs some fine-tuning ;)**

 For the readings, the code "UT s1ch1-2" stands for "[University of Texas free textbook](https://nba.uth.tmc.edu/neuroscience/toc.htm)" section 1, chapters 1 to 2.

 | **Week** | Lectures                                                     | **Lab**                                          | Assignments and texts                                        |